 If someone were to put their money into the stock market, the $20,000 would only be worth $46,000 after ten years.
 That’s a far cry from the $708,000 that a home owner would have after 10 years.
 Even if a stock investor leveraged, the bank would only give you 66% more of your invested dollars, to invest.
 In this case, a leveraged stock investor might get $33,300 to invest and even after 10 years it would only turn out to be $76,590.

 The comparison isn’t even close.
 If someone were to ask me if I’d rather have $308,000 or $76,4590, I know exactly which one I would pick.
-Buying a home would have been much better.
+Buying real estate would have been than buying stocks.
+Much better.

 Lower Rates To Come